-- e.
+- a.
 Labor Expenses

-- f.
+- b.
 Material Expenses

-- g.
+- c.
 Purchase of Security Services

-- h.
+- d.
 Fuel & Power Expenses

-- Other Expenses
+- e.
+Other Expenses

 Consolidated Operating Revenues

 - a.
 System Fares

 - b.
 System-generated Revenues

 - c.
 Public Funding

 - d.
 Ridership

 - e.
 Recovery Ratio

 2023 Highlights

 2023 marked the official end to the COVID-19 pandemic.
 To address the new challenges of operating in this post-pandemic world, the CTA implemented the "Meeting the Moment" action plan, a comprehensive investment plan focused on responding to customers' concerns and strengthening the foundations of the rider experience - reliable service, safe rides, clean facilities, modern amenities, dynamic customer engagement tools, and a strong CTA workforce.
 The increased budget supported the many accomplishments that the Authority has been able to deliver against the Meeting the Moment Plan.